OffensiveK/ScrapeQL/README.md

 # ScrapeQL
 Query language for webscraping
+## Dependencies
+We are using the packages "HTMLAgilityPack" and "Csharpmonad" to realize this project.

+## Syntax
 Regarding the syntax, ScrapeQL is much alike its famous paragon, SQL.

 There are several queries.